 If we determine that bankruptcy is right for you, we will recommend what bankruptcy chapter is best for you.
 When most people think of bankruptcy, they think of Chapter 7, but Chapter 7 bankruptcy is not right for everyone.
 Some people will actually pay less in a Chapter 13 bankruptcy!
-We will go over this with you so you understand exactly why we are giving you the advice we are giving yo
+We will go over this during your free bankruptcy consultation so you understand exactly why we are giving you the advice we are giving you.

-We do offer consultations by phone or video chat to make it easier for our clients.
+We do offer free bankruptcy consultations by phone or video chat to make it easier for our clients.
 Just let us know what you’d prefer.

-If you haven’t scheduled your consultation yet, just call us!
+If you haven’t scheduled your free bankruptcy consultation yet, just call us!